glundgren93/learn/README.md

 # Learn CLI

 An AI-powered CLI tool for learning programming concepts through progressive, test-driven lessons.
+Select a topic, receive a personalized roadmap, and work through stages by making tests pass.

+## Features

+- 🤖 **AI-Generated Content** — OpenAI generates roadmaps, theory, tests, and hints
+- 🧪 **Test-Driven Learning** — Each stage has tests you must pass to progress
+- 📈 **Progressive Difficulty** — Stages build on each other, from basics to real-world projects
+- 🔄 **Multi-Topic Support** — Learn multiple topics and switch between them
+- 💡 **Built-in Hints** — Get progressive hints when you're stuck

 ## Installation